Dr. Frank Lasch

 Fax: +33 (0)467451356

 Dr. Frank Lasch is Full Professor in Entrepreneurship at Montpellier Business School where he chairs the scientific committee.
 He holds a joint PhD from U. Regensburg, Germany & U. Montpellier, France (2002) and a French habilitation of supervising doctoral research in Management science (2007, “HDR”, U. Montpellier).
-Board member of the State accredited research center Montpellier Research in Management (U. Montpellier), he also supervises a chair and a program on 'Innovation, context and entrepreneurial outcomes' (LabEx Entrepreneurship; U. Montpellier).
-Since 2012, he is an academic coordinator of the annual 'Interdisciplinary European Conference on Entrepreneurship Research'.
-Major topics of research are regional entrepreneurship, international entrepreneurship, micro-firms, inter-firm cooperation, coopetition, types of entrepreneurs, antecedents and outcomes of entrepreneurship, entry modes of entrepreneurship, and copreneurship.
-His research has been published in a variety of journals including Entrepreneurship Theory & Practice, Industrial and Corporate Change, Small Business Economics, International Small Business Journal, Entrepreneurship & Regional Development, Management Decision, etc. He currently serves as consulting editor for the International Small Business Journal.
+He supervises a chair and a program on 'Innovation, context and entrepreneurial outcomes' (LabEx Entrepreneurship; U. Montpellier).
+Since 2012, he is an academic coordinator of the annual 'Interdisciplinary European Conference on Entrepreneurship Research' and leads the Global Entrepreneurship French national team.
+Major topics of research are regional entrepreneurship, international entrepreneurship, micro-firms, inter-firm cooperation, coopetition, types of entrepreneurs, antecedents and outcomes of entrepreneurship, entry modes of entrepreneurship, copreneurship and entrepreneurial well-being.
+His research has been published in a variety of journals including Entrepreneurship Theory & Practice, Industrial and Corporate Change, Small Business Economics, International Small Business Journal, Entrepreneurship & Regional Development, Management Decision, etc. In 2009, one of his articles in ETP received a most cited paper award.
+He currently serves as consulting editor for the International Small Business Journal.

 Xi G., Block J., Lasch F., Robert F. & Thurik R. 2020.
 The survival of business takeovers and new venture start-ups.
 Industrial and Corporate Change, 29(3): 797–826.